burkeshartsis/simple-gae-localized/README.md

 ======================

-The goal here is to allow for quick roll out of traditionally structured websites.
+The goal here is to allow for quick rollout of traditionally structured websites.
 It's lean and simple.
 Thats it.

+What it does have:

+- Preconfigured App.yaml, handlers, and routes
+- Set up for base handlers (universal/site wide handlers)
+- Jinja2 templating
+- Best practice App Engine folder structure

+What it doesn't have:

+- SASS/SCSS/LESS
+- Database setup
+- L10N support